markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company uses BigQuery for data warehousing.
 Over time, many different business units in your company have created 1000+ datasets across hundreds of projects.
-Your CIO wants you to e amine all datasets to find tables that contain an employee_ssn column.
+Your CIO wants you to examine all datasets to find tables that contain an employee_ssn column.
 You want to minimize effort in performing this task.
 What should you do?

-- [ ] Go to Data Catalog and search for employee_ssn in the search bo .
+- [ ] Go to Data Catalog and search for employee_ssn in the search box.
 - [ ] Write a shell script that uses the bq command line tool to loop through all the projects in your organization.
 - [ ] Write a script that loops through all the projects in your organization and runs a query on INFORMATION_SCHEMA.COLUMNS view to find the employee_ssn column.
 - [ ] Write a Cloud Dataflow job that loops through all the projects in your organization and runs a query on INFORMATION_SCHEMA.COLUMNS view to find employee_ssn column.

 **[⬆ Back to Top](#table-of-contents)**

 ### You create a Deployment with 2 replicas in a Google Kubernetes Engine cluster that has a single preemptible node pool.
-After a few minutes, you use kubectl to e amine the status of your Pod and observe that one of them is still in Pending status.
+After a few minutes, you use kubectl to examine the status of your Pod and observe that one of them is still in Pending status.
 What is the most likely cause?

 ![Deployed pods status](images/pods.png)